Stannieman/HomeCloud/Host/Storage management.md

 Then check if the pool is healty.\
 `sudo zpool status storage`

-Finally bring the backup drive back offline and close the LUKS partition.\
+Bring the backup drive back offline and close the LUKS partition.\
 `sudo zpool offline storage encryptedsdb && sudo cryptsetup close encryptedsdb`

+Finally power off the drive.\
+`echo 1 | sudo tee /sys/block/sdb/device/delete`

 The backup drive can now be detached from the computer.